 Baden-Württemberg is Germany’s largest pharma location.
 In addition to industry giants such as Roche, GlaxoSmithKline and Boehringer Ingelheim, Baden-Württemberg is home to a large number of small- and medium-sized pharmaceutical companies and biotech companies with pharmaceutical research and development.

 In Baden-Württemberg, a large number of pharmaceutical and biotechnology companies and research institutes are working on new therapies and vaccines against SARS-CoV-2, including CureVac AG, Atriva Therapeutics GmbH and the start-up Prime Vector Technologies GmbH.
 Companies in Baden-Württemberg, such as Pfizer Manufacturing Deutschland GmbH in Freiburg and TEVA GmbH in Ulm, are also involved in securing the supply of crisis-relevant drugs.

 Biotechnology is an important driver of innovation in the pharmaceutical industry.
-According to surveys by BIOPRO Baden-Württemberg, a total of 269 Baden-Württemberg companies are active in research, development and/or production in the region’s biotechnology and/or pharmaceutical industries.
-In 2018, 43,658 employees generated 11.4 billion euros in taxable revenues.
+According to surveys by BIOPRO Baden-Württemberg, a total of 270 Baden-Württemberg companies are active in research, development and/or production in the region’s biotechnology and/or pharmaceutical industries.
+In 2019, 45,457 employees generated 11.5 billion euros in taxable revenues.

-1 Bundesverband der Pharmazeutischen Industrie e.V.
-(BPI): Pharma-Daten 2019; available online at www.bpi.de/fileadmin/user_upload/Downloads/Publikationen/Pharma-Daten/Pharma-Daten_2019_DE.pdf
+1) Bundesverband der Pharmazeutischen Industrie e.V.
+(BPI): Pharma-Daten 2020; available online at www.bpi.de/fileadmin/user_upload/Downloads/Publikationen/Pharma-Daten/Pharma-Daten_2020_DE.pdf